SzKataK/SzKataK/README.md

 👋 Hello there

-📔 Computer science Student of ELTE University
+📔 Computer science student at ELTE University